-Margaret, a bilateral-STN patient, was diagnosed with Parkinson's over twenty year ago.
-In addition to being the Founder of DBS-STN.org, she is the President of The Parkinson Alliance.
+Margaret, a bilateral-STN patient, was diagnosed with Parkinson's over thirty years ago.
+In addition to being the Founder of DBS4PD.org, she is the President of The Parkinson Alliance.

-As the Quality of Life issue becomes the primary consideration, PD patients reach out to sources available to help them make a choice about their next step: more pills, different combinations of pills, time interval changes, less protein, more rest, ad nauseam.
+As the Quality of Life issue becomes the predominant focus, individuals with PD reach out to sources available to help them make a choice about their next step: more pills, different combinations of pills, time interval changes, less protein, more rest, ad nauseam.
 Or, they consider the next big step: surgery.

-PD patients found, as Margaret did in the year 2000, that there was no collective repository of information about the types of surgery, the selection criteria of the patients, a description of the patients' condition before, during and after surgery, and the protocol each surgical team uses.
+Many individuals with PD have found, as Margaret did in the year 2000, that there was no collective repository of information about the types of surgery, the selection criteria of the patients, a description of the patients' condition before, during and after surgery, and the protocol each surgical team uses.
 There was no cumulative, organized statistical data, since each facility maintains their own records and decides whether or not to publish their own stats.